Pelvic organ prolapse

-Pelvic organ prolapse (POP) is characterized by descent of pelvic organs from their normal positions.
+Pelvic organ prolapse (POP) is characterized by descent of pelvic organs from their normal positions into the vagina.
 In women, the condition usually occurs when the pelvic floor collapses after gynecological cancer treatment, childbirth or heavy lifting.

-In men, it may occur after the prostate gland is removed.
-The injury occurs to fascia membranes and other connective structures that can result in cystocele, rectocele or both.
+Injury incurred to fascia membranes and other connective structures can result in cystocele, rectocele or both.
 Treatment can involve dietary and lifestyle changes, physical therapy, or surgery.